publicissapient-france/xke-vimtastic/README.md

 There are a large number of Vim options.
 Perhaps one of the more confusing settings is `relativenumber`.
 This is however useful to count how many lines we want to copy or delete.

 But don't worry you can always `:set norelativenumber` and `:set number` if you want to see the line numbers temporarily.
+You can also comment any line with a quotation mark: `"` (disable `set relativenumber` which is present on line 55)

 We set the folding options to some sensible defaults